CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_01_networking.md

 ## Provided VM Templates

-The following templates were pre-configured and provided:
+The following templates were available:

 - `900 (kali-redteam)`
 - `901 (Kali-Purple)`